 Modern witches can replicate this by blending cannabis with small amounts of other entheogens like ayahuasca, cyanescens (magic mushrooms), and of course opium poppies.
 For an entirely legal version, cunning folks can create a weed blend with blue lotus, wild asparagus root, and mugwort.
 Make a tincture or decoction from your herbal blend and mix it with coconut oil for a bewitching lube to help you open up and push into the Universe with lust and love.

-But the act of smoking weed can be Witchcraft itself!
+The act of smoking weed can be Witchcraft itself!

 Do you like to work with crystals?
 The next time you’re having a puff while studying sacred texts or reading tarot, try smoking a sativa that enhances concentration through a pipe made of lapis lazuli, a stone known for facilitating intellectual activity, augmenting learning, and improving memory.
-You can also keep crystals with your weed, or use fruit or vegetables with magical connotations as pipes: apples for love spells, cucumbers before attempting dream or astral work, and potatoes and other root veggies for grounding energy after a ritual.
+You can also keep crystals with your weed or prerolls.

+Utilize fruit or vegetables with magical connotations as pipes.
+Apples for love spells, or cucumbers before attempting dream or astral work.
+Carrots, potatoes and other root veggies for grounding energy after a ritual.

 Last but not least, smoking from a bong or bubbler is a unique way for weed witches to commune with all the elements.

-Subscribe to my Patreon!
+Subscribe to my Patreon for the weekly podcast!

-Attend or download my Six Week Guide to the Witch’s Sabbats
+Watch my Six Week Guide to the Witch’s Sabbats

 And sign up for my Newsletter!